Inherited Liver Diseases

 In this inherited liver disease an important liver protein known as alpha-1 antitrypsin is either lacking or exists in lower than normal levels in the blood.
 People with alpha-1 antitrypsin deficiency are able to produce this protein; however, the disease prevents it from entering the bloodstream and it instead accumulates in the liver.

 Alpha-1 antitrypsin protein protects the lungs from damage due to naturally occurring enzymes.
-When the protein is too low or non-existent, the lungs can become damaged, leading to difficulty breathing and, in about 75% of the people with the condition, emphysema.
+When the protein is too low or non-existent, the lungs can become damaged, leading to difficulty breathing and, in many people with the condition, emphysema.
 People with this disease are also at risk of developing cirrhosis.

 What Are the Symptoms of Alpha-1 Antitrypsin Deficiency?

 The first symptoms of alpha-1 antitrypsin deficiency will usually be symptoms of its effects on the lungs, including shortness of breath or wheezing.
-Unexplained weight loss and a barrel-shaped chest, which is commonly associated with the presence of emphysema, are also signs of the condition.
-As the disease progresses, symptoms typical of emphysema or cirrhosis may appear. and include:
+Unexplained weight loss and a barrel-shaped chest, which is commonly associated with the presence of emphysema, can also be signs of the condition.
+As the disease progresses, symptoms typical of emphysema or cirrhosis include:

 - Chronic cough